shravan-kuchkula/udacity-data-eng-proj3/README.md

 **Project architecture**: Since our goal is to get data from disparate systems to the dashboard, we can make use of Kafka and its ecosystem as an intermediary.
 Shown below is the high-level architecture of the flow of data into and out of Kafka using various components of the Kafka ecosystem, such as: `Kafka Connect` to ingest data from the database, `Kafka REST Proxy` to interface with a REST endpoint, `KSQL` to aggregate turnstile data at each station, `Faust` to transform the stream/table before it is consumed by the web server application running the dashboard.
 ![project-architecture](images/project-architecture.png)

 **Project implementation**: The entire project is implemented in Python using `confluent_kafka`, `faust`, `KSQL` and other packages.
-The best way to understand the implementation is to focus on the producers first and then consumers.
-A producer is one that will load data into our Kafka cluster.
-A consumer can be a stream processing application
+The best way to understand the implementation is to focus on the producers first, then the role of stream processors in doing ETL and finally the consumers - which will load the data into the dashboard.

-***Producers:*** Mainly, there are 3 types of producers that emit data into the Kafka Cluster.
+***Producers:*** A producer is one that will load data into our Kafka cluster.
+In our case, there are 3 types of producers that emit data into the Kafka topics - the place where we store data in the Kafka Cluster.

-* **Native Kafka Producers**: The first type of producers makes use of `confluent_kafka` library to emit messages into Kafka Topics.
+* **Native Kafka Producers**: The first type of producer makes use of `confluent_kafka` library to emit messages into Kafka Topics.
 The `KafkaProducer` base class provides core-functionality of a producer that is needed by other producers.
 The two producers: `Station` and `Turnstile` produce **train arrival** and **turnstile** information into our Kafka cluster.
 Arrivals will simply indicate that a train has arrived at a particular station and a turnstile event will simply indicate that a passenger has entered the station.
+The following topics store the events:
+  * TOPIC: `org.chicago.cta.station.arrivals`: train arrival events
+  * TOPIC: `org.chicago.cta.turnstiles`: turnstile events
 * **REST Proxy Producer**: The second type of producer is a `REST Proxy Producer`.
-So, this will be a python script, that simply runs and periodically emits weather data via REST Proxy and puts it into Kafka.
+So, this will be a python script, that simply runs and periodically emits weather data via REST Proxy and puts it into Kafka topic:
+  * TOPIC: `weather`: weather data
-* **Kafka Connect Producer**: The third type of producer is simply a `Kafka Connect` JDBC source connector, which is going to connect to Postgres and extract data from a `stations table` and places it into Kafka.
+* **Kafka Connect Producer**: The third type of producer is simply a `Kafka Connect` JDBC source connector, which is going to connect to Postgres and extract data from a `stations table` and places it into Kafka topic:

-***Consumers:*** On the other side of this, we are going to use 3 types of consumers that extract data from the Kafka Topics, transform them in some form and either load them back into Kafka or get consumed by the Web application running inside the web server.

-* **Native Kafka Consumers**:
-* **Faust to extract and transform the Stations data and load it into a stream in Kafka**: The Faust application ingests data from the stations topic.
-Data is ingested in the `Station` format and is then transformed into the `TransformedStation`
-* **KSQL to extract and aggregate the Turnstile data**:
+  * TOPIC: `org.chicago.cta.stations`: contains `Station` records

+***Stream Processors***: As depicted in the architecture diagram, we made use of two stream processors to perform some ETL tasks:
+- `Faust` stream processing framework is used to *transform* input `Station` records into `TransformedStation` records that are stored in a new topic:
+  * TOPIC: `org.chicago.cta.stations.transformed`: Contains `TransformedStation` records of the format `{"station_id", "station_name", "order", "line"}`.
+If you observe the original `Station` records (shown in the screenshot in the data description section), you will notice that `Station` records do not have a `line` field.
+We construct this line from the fields: `red`, `blue`, `green`- this is one of the transformations that is performed by `faust_stream.py`.
+The second transformation is that we discard some of the columns we don't need.

+- `KSQL` is used to create two tables:
+  * *TURNSTILES*: This table is constructed from the `org.chicago.cta.turnstiles` topic.
+  * *TURNSTILES_SUMMARY*: This table holds the aggregated view of turnstile data by station.
+Since we are modifying the data, a new topic will be automatically created with the same name: *TURNSTILES_SUMMARY*. **NOTE**: Since we created this table using a `CREATE TABLE ..
+AS SELECT .. ` way, an aggregation query will be running on the KSQL server, that will, in real-time, keep updating the TURNSTILE_SUMMARY table with turnstile event counts per station.

+***Consumers:***: Lastly, we have our consumers that will load the data into the dashboard.
+Essentially, we need to have 4 consumers that extract messages from the topics that we created above:
+- *Weather*: To consume messages from `weather` topic.
+- *StationsTransformed*: To consume messages from `org.chicago.cta.stations.transformed` topic.
+- *StationArrivals*: To consume messages from `org.chicago.cta.stations.arrivals` topic.
+- *TurnstileSummary*: To consume messages from `TURNSTILE_SUMMARY` topic.

+The script that orchestrates these consumers and feeds the data into the dashboard is `server.py`

 **Project structure**:
 ```bash